ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 </PropertyGroup>
 ```

 We also by default take the root namespace from the project for generating files.
 You can however override this by providing the `<BerryNamespace />` property.
-However, we will change this to an item group soon in order to also enable multiple clients in a single project.
+However, we will change this to an item group soon in order to also enable multiple clients in a single project to use different namespaces.

 ```xml
 <PropertyGroup>